nathant1234567/nathant1234567/README.md

 ---

 ## **Projects**
 - Working on various projects, will put somee here soon
+- Working on a react note taking app using postgres, zustand and axios: https://github.com/nathant1234567/smooth-notes

 ---